Share this article with your friends

 Having written my doctoral thesis on changing representations of interiority in medieval spiritual literature, I have continued to be interested in the history of theology and spirituality within the wider history of Western culture.
 My first book, for instance, was based on research into how the encounter with Judaism had shaped the development of Christian theology at critical periods.
 My previous role in theological education and ministerial formation led to an interest in the intersection between theological anthropology and contemporary approaches to vocation and formation, while my current work at the Church of England’s Council for Christian Unity has prompted engagement with ecclesiology and the history and theology of ecumenism, in both cases resulting in further publications.
-Currently, I am exploring the continuing significance of the ‘Lambeth Appeal to all Christian People’ from 1920, in the light of its impending centenary.
-I have published a number of articles on the Psalms in Christian theology and spirituality, with special attention to contemporary Christian-Jewish relations, and continue to pursue work in this area.
+In preparation for its centenary, I have been exploring the continuing significance of the ‘Lambeth Appeal to all Christian People’ from 1920 and have published some pieces relating to this.
+I have also an interest in the place of the Psalms in Christian theology and spirituality, and continue to pursue work in this area.

 Responding to God’s Call: Christian Formation Today (Norwich: Canterbury Press, 2012).

 The Internal Foe: Judaism and Anti-Judaism in the Shaping of Christian Theology (Newcastle-upon-Tyne: Cambridge Scholars Publishing, 2009).